jzwolak/swing-builder/README.md

 is a default configurator for `Component` objects of `contents`.
 And in fact, this mechanism is extensible.

 Every creator calls its respective configure function (if there is one other than the default).
-That configure function then calls the fully specified `configure` function:
+That configure function then calls the fully specified `configure` function with a custom `mapFunction`:

 ```java
 public static <T extends Component> T configure(T component, Function mapFunction, Object... configuration) {